doriordan/skuber/README.md

 ## Features

-- Comprehensive Scala case class representations of the Kubernetes types supported by the API server; including Pod, Service, ReplicationController, Nodes, Container, Endpoint, Namespace, Volume, PersistentVolume, Resource, Security, EnvVar, ServiceAccount, LimitRange, Secret, Event and others
+- Comprehensive Scala case class representations of the Kubernetes types supported by the API server; including Pod, Service, ReplicationController, Node, Container, Endpoint, Namespace, Volume, PersistentVolume, Resource, Security, EnvVar, ServiceAccount, LimitRange, Secret, Event and others
 - Support for Kubernetes object, list and simple kinds
 - Fluent API for building the desired specification ("spec") of a Kubernetes object to be created or updated on the server
 - Implicit json formatters for reading and writing the Kubernetes types
-- Support for create, get, delete, list, update, and watch operations on Kubernetes types using an asynchronous and type-safe interface that maps each operation to the appropriate Kubernetes RESTful API HTTP requests.
+- Support for create, get, delete, list, update, and watch operations on Kubernetes types using an asynchronous and type-safe interface that maps each operation to the appropriate Kubernetes REST API requests.
-- Watching Kubernetes objects returns Iteratees for reactive processing of events from the cluster
+- Watching Kubernetes objects and kinds returns Iteratees for reactive processing of events from the cluster
 - Client contexts (including connection details and namespace) can be configured by a combination of system properties and a config file format based on the Kubernetes kubeconfig file YAML format

 ## Build Instructions

-The project consists of two sub-projects - the main Skuber client library (under the 'client' directory) and an 'examples' project which currently contains just the reactive Guestbook example.
+The project consists of two sub-projects - the main Skuber client library (under the 'client' directory) and an 'examples' project.

 A sbt build file is provided at the top-level directory, so you can use standard SBT commands to build JARs for both projects or select one project to build.